ben10ben/Interpretable-time-series-forecasting-at-scale/README.md

 # Evaluation of selected DL algorithmic methods for interpretable time series forecasting
+by Alican Gündogdu, Benedikt Rein and Yuliya Vandysheva

 The main goal of this research is to reproduce results shown in the paper [Temporal Fusion Transformers for Interpretable Multi-horizon Time Series Forecasting](https://arxiv.org/pdf/1912.09363.pdf).